-Looking for an easy way to teach continental drift and hands-on plate tectonics?
+Looking for an easy way to teach continental drift and edible plate tectonics?
 You will love this simple and tasty earth science demonstration using cake!
 It’s super delicious and makes a fun science experiment for kids.

 It’s the perfect addition to your spring STEM activities!
-Kids will have so much fun making and then eating their own tectonics plates.
+Kids will have so much fun making and then eating their own tectonic plates.
 Make this edible tectonics lesson for your class or at home and kids will never forget this lesson!

 This activity is one of our favorite technology activities for kids!

 Follow along with this tutorial to learn how to make your very own edible plate tectonics!